 - Maximize the investment revenues to implement SB 375 and other regional strategies to reduce GHGs, including funding for transit, active transportation, and complete streets infrastructure.
 Investments should favor integrated transportation and land use strategies.

 - Invest funds in a manner consistent with sustainable community strategies.
-In regions where SB 375 does not apply, other measurable greenhouse gas reduction strategies should be developed within regional transportation plans.
+In regions where SB 375 does not apply, other measurable emission reduction strategies should be consistent with regional transportation plans.

 - Allocate transportation funds regionally by population, recognizing that different strategies are needed to achieve an optimum mix of GHG reductions and co-benefits in different areas of the state.
 Individual project-funding determinations should be awarded through a competitive regional process that is consistent with statewide criteria and enforcement.